-18. This is an action for patent infringement arising under the Patent Laws of the United States, Title 35 of the United States Code.
-Accordingly, this Court has subject matter jurisdiction under 28 U.S.C. §§ 1331 and 1338(a).

-19. This Court has personal jurisdiction over ASMedia under the laws of the State of New York, due at least to its substantial business in New York and in this District.
-ASMedia has purposefully and voluntarily availed itself of the privileges of conducting business in the United States, in the State of New York, and in this District by continuously and systematically placing goods into the stream of commerce through an established distribution channel with the expectation that they will be purchased by consumers in this District.
-In the State of New York and in this District, ASMedia, directly or through intermediaries: (i) performs at least a portion of the infringements alleged herein; (ii) develops, designs, and/or manufactures products according to the '626 and/or '760 patented process/methodology; (iii) distributes, markets, sells, or offers to sell products formed according to the '626 and/or '760 patented process/methodology; and/or (iv) imports products formed according to the '626 and/or '760 patented process/methodology.
+- 18. This is an action for patent infringement arising under the Patent Laws of the United States, Title 35 of the United States Code.
+Accordingly, this Court has subject matter jurisdiction under 28 U.S.C. §§ 1331 and 1338(a). - This Court has personal jurisdiction over Socionext under the laws of the State of Michigan, due at least to its substantial business in Michigan and in this District.
+Socionext has purposefully and voluntarily availed itself of the privileges of conducting business in the United States, in the State of Michigan, and in this District by continuously and systematically placing goods into the stream of commerce through an established distribution channel with the expectation that they will be purchased by consumers in this District.
+In the State of Michigan and in this District, Socionext, directly or through intermediaries: (i) performs at least a portion of the infringements alleged herein; (ii) develops, designs, and/or products according the '626 and/or '760 manufactures to patented process/methodology; (iii) distributes, markets, sells, or offers to sell products formed according to the '626 and/or '760 patented process/methodology; and/or (iv) imports products formed according to the '626 and/or '760 patented process/methodology.

-20. On information and belief, venue is proper in this Court pursuant to 28 U.S.C. §§ 1391 and 1400 because ASMedia is a foreign resident who may be sued in any judicial district.
-In addition, upon information and belief, ASMedia has previously availed itself of the protections of the State of New York and this District.

-21. Venue is also convenient in this District.
-This is at least true because of this District's close ties to this case-including the technology, relevant witnesses, and sources of proof noted above-and its ability to quickly and efficiently move this case to resolution.

-22. On information and belief, Bell Semic's causes of action arise directly from ASMedia's circuit design work and other activities in this District.
-Moreover, on information and belief, ASMedia has derived substantial revenues from its infringing acts occurring within the State of New York and within this District.
+- 20. On information and belief, venue is proper in this Court pursuant to 28 U.S.C. §§ 1391 and 1400 because Socionext has committed, and continues to commit, acts of infringement in this District and has a regular and established place of business in this District.
+For example, Socionext maintains a regular and established place of business at 34441 Eight Mile Road Suite 110, Livonia, MI 48152. - 21.
+Venue is also convenient in this District.
+This is at least true because of this District's close ties to this case-including the technology, relevant witnesses, and sources of proof noted above-and its ability to quickly and efficiently move this case to resolution. - 22.
+On information and belief, Bell Semic's causes of action arise directly from Socionext's circuit design work and other activities in this District.
+Moreover, on information and belief, Socionext has derived substantial revenues from its infringing acts occurring within the State of Michigan and within this District.